eProsima/vulcanexus/docs/rst/tutorials/tools_tutorial.rst

 Physical data
 """""""""""""

-In order to see the information of the host and the physical context where every node is running, go to the Explorer Panel and activate the Physical Panel.
+In order to see the information of the host and the physical context where every node is running, go to the Explorer Pane and activate the Physical Panel.
 There, the host, user and process of each node are displayed.

 .. figure:: /rst/figures/tools_tutorial/screenshots/physical.png